Weeds and Weeding 2 - General Weeding

 For the less organically inclined, path weed killer is the easiest way to go.
 DON'T USE IT ELSEWHERE PARTICULARLY ON THE LAWN.

 I have received many emails that say something like "My grass has all died because I applied path weed killer - what can I do?".
 Well the reason it is path weed killer specifically is that it is long lasting and residual and kills everything.
-Lawn weed killers specifically only attack broad leaved plants (dicotyledons) and leave narrow leaved grasses (monocotyledons)unharmed.
+Lawn weed killers specifically only attack broad leaved plants (dicotyledons) and leave narrow leaved grasses (monocotyledons) unharmed.
 Other general weed killers kill plants on contact and are neutralised by the soil, they have no lasting residual effect.
 So make sure you know what you have and use it appropriately.
 The answer if it is applied to the lawn? - wait at least 6 months and then re-sow or turf the area, any sooner and the weed killer in the ground will kill the new stuff too.

 Application of chemical weed killers

-This can be done using a watering can and a spray-bar or fine rose, I'm not keen on this method as it uses far too much of the chemical far too quickly, this is not good for the environment - even if you're not completely organic, as little chemical as possible should be used - and is expensive too.
+This can be done using a watering can and a spray-bar or fine rose, I'm not keen on this method as it uses far too much of the chemical far too quickly, this is not good for the environment - even if you're not completely organic, as little chemical as possible should be used - and it is expensive too.

 Make sure you wash them out thoroughly after use and before storage, never store them with a chemical in.
 Most garden chemicals lose their intended effectiveness after a few days when diluted anyhow - this doesn't stop them continuing to be poisonous though! and you won't necessarily remember what is in it from last time you used it.

 My 1 litre model is enough for me to completely dose a small to medium-sized tree with pesticide and I have never felt the need to get a larger model.
 Certainly I would be surprised if anything larger than a 5 liter model was needed for a small to medium sized garden.
 Much bigger models are available with back-packs and trolleys, but I also feel that because the capacity is greater, there will be a greater temptation to use them to pump out even more chemicals into the environment.
-Like going on holiday with a bigger suitcase, however big it is you always fill it, get a smaller one and take less.
+Like going on holiday with a bigger suitcase, however big it is you always fill it, get a smaller one and use less.

 Dealing with the pulled up weeds